TDiazSouble/devOps-project/README.md

 ---------- DEPLOY JENKINS ON MINIKUBE ----------

-minikube start --cpus 4 --memory 6012 		--> yo can change parameters to set your own o leave blank for default
+minikube start --cpus 4 --memory 6012           --> you can change parameters to set your own o leave blank for default

 kubectl create namespace jenkins